heylookitsme/mart-website/README.md

   * we try to introduce the mathematical concepts in a way accessible to anyone (yes! even if you have no math background!), and provide a foundation for more rigorus study.
   * **YOU DO NOT NEED TO KNOW MATH!!!
 NOR DO YOU NEED TO KNOW ART!!!** if you wanna learn about or make some sick art peices or learn about or do some sick math, please take MATH299W!!!!!
 - of course, a deeper understanding of math might give you the foundation to do more stuff. of course, a foundation in art of deeper understanding of design will let you make some really cool stuff & allow you to utilize some awesome art tools. if you have that skill too, also take the course if you want to exercise the skills you already have :)
+- if you want it in numbers: math299w is probably averages a 2-4hr/wk commitment at minimum.

 # Why Should You Take Mathematics and Art?
 - **As an art/design/creative major**: math299w can be a really worthwile toolbox for art or design. elements such as pattern and repetition in visual, audio, and even performance can be taken to another level when you take a mathematical view of it. think escher style tilings--that's math! also fractals and knots look super cool.